Digital Marketing 101: Content is king

 3.6.
 Analytics, SEO, keywords and SEM

-Search Engine Marketing, Search Engine Optimization and the skillful use of analytics are the three critical aspects of any successful digital marketing campaign.
-The topic is so broad we are preparing a different article to cover 3.6 alone.
+Search Engine Marketing, Search Engine Optimization and the skillful use of analytics are the three critical aspects of any content marketing strategy.
+The topic is so broad we are preparing a different blog article to cover 3.6 alone.
 Make sure you follow our blog for updates.
+You will find useful information on keyword research and how to better perform on search engine results pages.
 You don’t want to miss it.

 3.7.
 Engaging influencers

 If you think the content you create would be suitable for promotion through influencers, then go for it.
-When developing the Maxi Players esports platform for our client, we partnered up with several Twitch streamers to help promote the website for mutual benefit.
-Through their broadcast, streamers redirected their audiences to the platform, and players had the chance of teaming up with the streamer to play together and be featured during the stream.
+When developing the Maxi Players esports platform for our client, we partnered up with several Twitch content creators to help promote the website for mutual benefit.
+Through their broadcast, streamers redirected the target audience to the platform, and players had the chance of teaming up with the streamer to play together and be featured during the stream.
 If you are certain of the high quality of your product, you can also ask established youtubers to either test or endorse it, most probably for a price.

 3.8.
 Scheduling content and being consistent